shreynramesh/ShortestFlightPathVisualizer/README.md

 //TODO Bug: Flights can only fly 1 way around the globe at the moment and distances are only calculated in that way.
 So, Alaska to Russia is actually a very far flight.

+** Future Plans: Currently working on transferring projects over to a web-based graphical interface using HTML, CSS, JavaScript, REST APIs or RPC, Neo4J or/and MongoDB and the Spring Framework with a few extra functionalities.

 ![screenshot](screenshot.png)

 ## Instructions - FROM ARCGIS